pjueon/JetsonGPIO/docs/library_api.md

 #### 9. Interrupts

-Aside from busy-polling, the library provides three additional ways of monitoring an input event:
+Aside from busy-polling, `JetsonGPIO` provides three additional ways of monitoring an input event:

 __The wait_for_edge() function__